Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Language*
     Click the drop-down list and select the language in which the fields are displayed.
 All available languages are displayed.
 By default, the language set up in the system is preselected.

-[comment]: <> (Is that right?
-Sprachen, die in DataHub eingestellt/aktiv sind?
-In meinem Sandbox, nur Englisch und Deutsch.
-Standard Optionen?)

 - [SAVE]
     Click this button to save the package type, close the *Create package type* view and return to the list of package types.